mylo-james/dataflow/instructions.md

 ## Redux->Internal state change->React

 Step 7.
-Return to your ThunkActionCreatorParse the JSON given from the backend, and double check to make sure it's what you expected.
+Return to your ThunkActionCreator and Parse the JSON given from the backend.
+Double check to make sure it's what you expected.

 - _Plan_ the name of and dispatch an ActionCreator passing in the information received from the database.
 - Final ThunkActionCreator syntax example:

 ```js
 const thunkName = (var1, var2) => async(dispatch) => {